 Due to the smaller scale than applied in previous Budyko analyses, we initially find many points, in particular observations from forested lysimeters, to be located above the energy-limit (grey dashed line in Fig. 1).
 This indicates that the long-term average yearly evapotranspiration (ET) exceeds the average potential evapotranspiration (PET).
-This is possible, for instance,

-10 due to evaporation of interception water by energy not captured in the formulation of PET (van Dijk et al., 2015).
-Therefore, we correct for the underestimation by introducing a so-called adjusted potential evapotranspiration (aPET) which is assumed to be proportional to the potential evapotranspiration and accounts for all processes affecting yearly ET for tall vegetation (including evaporation of intercepted water through advection) so that ET generally will not exceed aPET even for forested areas:
+This is possible, for instance, due to evaporation of interception water by energy not captured in the formulation of PET (van Dijk et al., 2015).
+Therefore, we correct for the underestimation by introducing a so-called adjusted potential evapotranspiration (aPET) which is assumed to be proportional to the potential evapotranspiration and accounts for all processes affecting yearly ET for tall vegetation (including evaporation of intercepted water through advection):